nicktaras/blockchain-developer-bootcamp-final-project/README.md

 An ERC20 Utility Smart Contract / Token.

-That enables people to meet on chain, converse and decide whether to date.
+That enables people to meet on chain, converse and decide whether to date in real life, in the metaverse or continue looking for a match.

 Please answer the following questions.
 Does your project: